Hymenoptera

 There are 2 species that are of particular nuisance in and around the home and garden including the German Wasp (Vespula germanica) and Common Paper Wasps (Polistes spp.).
 Both look similar, however there are noticeable differences.

-Paper Wasps - also an introduced species to New Zealand - are generally tan coloured with darker stripes, 10 – 15 mm long and narrower than the German Wasp.
+Paper Wasps - also an introduced species to New Zealand - are generally tan-coloured with darker stripes, 10 – 15 mm long and narrower than the German Wasp.

 Wasps defend their nest aggressively, swarming out to attack if disturbed.
 Unlike bees that die after only one sting, wasps can repeatedly sting and remain unaffected.
 Their sting is painful and inflammatory.
 Multiple stings, or a sting to the throat, can be dangerous.
 Some people are allergic to wasp stings and may even be unaware of their allergy.
 Always use extreme caution near nests.

-Best Treatment for German and Paper Wasps
+Best Treatment for Wasps

 • Knockdown sprays and nest treatments are the best control for wasps and their nests.